-You should normally hold a bachelors degree from a UK university (or equivalent), or have experience in this field.
-If you are a non-graduate we suggest that you contact us before registering on your first module.
+You should normally hold a bachelors degree from a UK university (or equivalent), or have had experience of working, in a paid or voluntary capacity, in a development agency (local or international).
 Your spoken and written English must be of an adequate standard for postgraduate study.
 If English is not your first language, we recommend that you will need a minimum overall score of 6 and minimum score of 5.5 in each of the four components: reading, writing, speaking and listening under the International English Language Testing System (IELTS).
-Please see the IELTS website for details.

 Months of entry

 Please note that the final enrolment date for this qualification will be in October 2019 after which it will no longer be available to new students.
 You must complete your study by 31 December 2021.
 If you would like to discuss your options with one of our advisers, please contact us.

 This certificate addresses the needs of development managers as well as other professionals - such as engineers, health workers, educationalists, agriculturalists, bankers, scientists - who work in development contexts, local and global, with a view to bringing about good change.
 You'll gain a better understanding of the complex processes labelled 'development', particularly but not exclusively 'international development'.
 You'll also explore the theory, policy and practice of development management, encouraging both critical reflection on how development is managed at present and creative thinking on how it might be managed better.
 Alongside this, the certificate helps build a range of development management skills.

 You will need a computer with internet access to study for this qualification.
 For most OU qualifications a Microsoft Windows (new since 2007), Apple Mac (OS X 10.6 or later) or Linux computer should be adequate.
 However, some qualifications require more specific IT equipment, in which case you will need additional software to use an Apple Mac or Linux computer.
 A detailed technical specification for your modules will be made available when you register.
 Please note, technical specifications do change over time to match computer developments and the way we teach.